gantsign/development-environment/docs/_docs/features.md

 Website: [https://www.jetbrains.com/idea](https://www.jetbrains.com/idea)

 In my opinion IntelliJ IDEA is the best Java IDE available.

-While the Community Edition is excellent at what it does, you need to pay for the Ultimate Edition if you want support for common tools/frameworks such as the JavaEE and the Spring Framework; the relatively small price for the Ultimate Edition is well worth the money.
+While the Community Edition is excellent at what it does, you need to pay for the Ultimate Edition if you want support for common tools/frameworks such as JavaEE and the Spring Framework; the relatively small price for the Ultimate Edition is well worth the money.

 By default the Community Edition is installed.

+The IDE is pre-configured so new projects will use the Oracle JDK and Maven installation.

 ![IntelliJ IDEA IDE]({{ base_path }}/images/intellij.png)